PierreZ/pierrezemb.fr/content/posts/notes-about-foundationdb/index.md

 3. Proxy is sending to the resolver.
 This will check if the data that you want to mutate has been changed between your `read Version` and your `Commit version`.
 They are sharded by key-range.
 4. Transaction is made durable within the `Transaction Logs` by `fsync`ing the data.
 Before the data is even written to disk it is forwarded to the `storage servers` responsible for that mutation.
 Internally, `Transactions Logs` are creating **a stream per `Storage Server`**.
 Once the `storage servers` have made the mutation durable, they pop it from the log.
 This generally happens roughly 6 seconds after the mutation was originally committed to the log.
 5. `Storage servers` are lazily updating data on disk from the `Transaction logs`.
 They are keeping new write in-memory.
-6. `Transaction Logs` is responding OK to the Proxy and then to the client.
+6. `Transaction Logs` is responding OK to the Proxy and then the proxy is replying OK to the client.

 You can find more diagrams about transactions [here](https://forums.foundationdb.org/t/technical-overview-of-the-database/135/3).